dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 A redacted vCon SHOULD provide a reference to the unredacted or prior, less redacted, vCon instance version of itself.
 The purpose of the Redacted Object is to provide the reference to the unredacted or less redacted version of the vCon from which this vCon was derived.
 For privacy reasons, it may be necessary to redact a vCon to construct another vCon without the PII.
-This allows the non-PII portion of the vCon to still be analysed or used in a broader scope.
+This allows the non-PII portion of the vCon to still be analyzed or used in a broader scope.
-The Redacted Object SHOULD contain the uuid parameter and MAY include the vCon inline via the body and encoding parameters or alteratively the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The Redacted Object SHOULD contain the uuid parameter and MAY include the vCon inline via the body and encoding parameters or alternatively the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
 If the unredacted vCon is included in the body, the unredacted vCon MUST be in the encrypted form.
 If a reference to the unredacted vCon is provided in the url parameter, the access to that URL MUST be restricted to only those who should be allowed to see the identity or PII for the redacted vCon.

 The method(s) for redaction of text, audio and video can be done with existing post processing of media.
 The method of redaction is out of scope of this document.
-The assurance of the accuracy of the redaction is made by the entity that creates the redaction which SHOULD signe the redacted version of the vCon.
+The assurance of the accuracy of the redaction is made by the entity that creates the redaction which SHOULD sign the redacted version of the vCon.

 All data and parameters in the prior, less redacted, vCon instance version are either: